 You might decide that these lessons are paced inappropriately for your child.
 Perhaps they progress too fast and assume too much prior knowledge, or don’t start at an early enough age.
 Children on the autism spectrum often need a longer period of time to adjust to and understand any changes in their lives.
 Your child may do things that will be considered inappropriate as an adolescent or adult, eg removing their clothes at unexpected moments.
 It may be easier to address these behaviours before puberty begins.

-ADD-vance provides a range of parent training courses and workshops across Hertfordshire.
+ADD-Vance provides a range of parent training courses and workshops across Hertfordshire.
 Our parent training ranges from our full 6 week courses to our focused 2 or 4 hour workshops.
-The vast majority of our courses are free, we do occasionally run paid-for workshops when demand is especially high but these are always well labelled and there is no chance you could accidentally register to a paid course without realising!
+The vast majority of our courses are free, we do occasionally run paid-for workshops when demand is especially high but these are always well labelled and there is no chance you could accidentally register for a paid course without realising!

 All our training is provided by two experienced and fully qualified trainers.
 As with all our staff, our trainers are also parents of children affected by Autism/ADHD and bring both technical knowledge and parental experience with them.
 We do our best to cover all areas of Hertfordshire, as well as including a range of days and times to allow as many people to access the service as possible.
 We even run specific Dads’ courses from time to time